 This procedure takes less than 30 minutes, and you’ll be able to go home the same day.

-Following your celiac plexus or splanchnic block, you should rest for 24 hours, but you’ll need someone else to drive you home from your procedure.
+Following your celiac plexus blocks patients should rest for 24 hours, but you’ll need someone else to drive you home from your procedure.
 Your doctor will direct you as to when you can return to normal activities and recreation and begin your normal medication schedule.